imahasanur/StudentAttendenceSystem/README.md

 # Student Attendence System

-It is a console Application
+It is a console Application.
+An Admin can create, update, delete Teacher, Course, Student & Teacher and Student course assigning and set class schedule.
+Student can give attendence in his class and Teacher can check attendence report.

 ## Features